mark3labs/bw-bot/readme.md

 $ bw-bot quest <account> # Starts and monitors a quest loop

+$ bw-bot list-items <account> # Lists all Consumables owned by the account on the Marketplace

+$ bw-bot sell <account> # Sells all $MAGIC owned by an account for ETH

 $ bw-bot listen # Starts a Discord listener to receive commands
 ```